sheet-t/HPotter/hpotter/machine_learning/http_commands/README.md

 # HTTP Command Anomaly Detection
 A machine learning algorithm that detects and highlights anomalous HTTP requests.

+## Training Datasets
+The model is set to train over 40 epochs or until a minimum average training loss lower than 0.35 is achieved.
+The training data is held in the `hpotter/machine_learning/http_commands/data.tar.gz` file.
+To extract the data directory, do:

+    tar -xzvf hpotter/machine_learning/http_commands/data.tar.gz -C hpotter/machine_learning/http_commands/

+Train, test and validation split is created from 310,000 benign samples from the `hpotter/machine_learning/http_commands/data/benign_requests.txt` file and 15,402 anomalous samples from the `anomalous_requests.txt` file in the same directory.

 <!---[![Build Status](https://travis-ci.org/drsjb80/HPotter.svg?branch=master)](https://travis-ci.org/drsjb80/HPotter)--->
 ## Training and Predictions